Andernach: Description

 One of Andernach's natural attractions is the world's highest (max.
 210 ft) cold-water geyser, driven by carbon dioxide with force generated in a fashion similar to that in a shaken bottle of table water.
-It is located a little less than half a mile downstream from the "Crane" in the Nature Reserve of "Namedyer Werth" (MHG for "island of Namedy") now a peninsula.
+It is located a little less than 1/2 mi downstream from the "Crane" in the Nature Reserve of "Namedyer Werth" (MHG for "island of Namedy") now a peninsula.
 Activated for the first time in 1903, the geyser was shut down in 1957 but reactivated early in the current century as yet another city attraction.

 Jewish history

 In the 12th century, Benjamin of Tudela described Andernach as one of the 13 on the Rhine with important Jewish communities.
 Jewish residents in Andernach were first mentioned in the Köln archives in 1255.
 The Jewish community was periodically persecuted during the 13th to 15th centuries.
 On 3 August 1287 Archbishop Siegfried II of Westerburg issued a protection decree for the town Jews from the local Burghers.
 Persecutions occurred especially during the 14th century by the Arnold von Uissigheim "Armleder" persecutions and in 1348–1349, as a result of the Black Death Jewish persecutions.
 It appears as if between the 15th and the 19th centuries no Jews lived in Andernach.
 In 1860, a new Jewish community was founded in Andernach.
 Its cemetery, dated to 1888, is part of the city cemetery on KoblenzerStrasse.

 On Kristallnacht in 1938, the town synagogue was set on fire and most of the young men were taken to Dachau.
 At least 11 Jews who used to live in Andernach were murdered during the Holocaust, and no Jews lived in Andernach after 1945.

 Several sites commemorate the history of Jewish community of Andernach.
 An ancient Jewish Mikveh, dated to the 13th century, is one of the oldest ones in Europe and can be found under the old town house, built in the 16th century close to the site where the synagogue stood.
 The Mikveh can be visited.